 The meeting kicked off the Crazy 8 Initiative—ALSF’s commitment to identifying obstacles, knocking down roadblocks and developing a comprehensive, achievable plan to foster research, collaborate and accelerate cures for all children.

 For a long time, the childhood cancer world has focused on the major obstacle—lack of funding for research.
-Less than 4-percent of the federal cancer research budget is allocated to childhood cancers—requiring support from private foundations to make research possible.
+Only a small portion of the federal cancer research budget is allocated to childhood cancers—requiring support from private foundations to make research possible.

 That is what the 90 researchers participating in the Crazy 8 Initiative began to answer.